StoneCypher/UnderstandingReactiveProgramming/md/What is Reactive Programming.md

 for Javascript, then dive into a direct, simple implementation of Reactive programming in JS.
 It's much easier to understand Reactive after one has gotten one's hands dirty in building a system directly.

+After that, we'll move ahead to make a project with our Reactive system, to see how it feels in practice.